conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

 # Getting Started with Self-service

-This guide gives an overview of Conduktor's self-service offering with a worked example.
+This guide gives an overview of Conduktor's self-service offering with a worked example where you will define Applications for your teams, setup policies to delegate their use of topics, create topics for the topic catalog and experience what it's like attempting to create resources out of policy.
+After running the demo you will have an appreciation for how Conduktor's self-service benefits teams and how it can be applied within your organization.

 For the full definition of each resource, see [Self-service Resources Reference](/platform/reference/resource-reference/self-service/).

 To follow-along this demo you'll need to clone our repository.
 ````shell